Project-Books/book-project/TEAM.md

 ### Project owner

 Karan ([@knjk04](https://github.com/knjk04)) first started this project and is the owner of the repository.
 As the project owner, this role also includes the maintainer role.
-Karan is an active in committing to the project, reviewing code and helping others on the project over
+Karan is active in committing to the project, reviewing code and helping others on the project over
 Gitter.

 Karan has the final say on decisions and is in responsible for the overall direction of the project.
 However, Karan is always open to new ideas and thoughts.
 If you think